Last updated on February 6, 2026

 Deflecting Swat

-Deflecting Swat can often be a two-for-one, making this one of the stronger spells in the cycle.
+Deflecting Swat can often be a two-for-one, which makes this one of the stronger spells in the cycle.
 A common use of this is redirecting a removal spell like Swords to Plowshares away from your creature and to an opponent’s.
 This effect can go wrong in some situations; Swat needs another legal target, so it can’t protect your creature if it’s the only one in play, and it doesn’t help against board wipes.

 Deflecting Swat is still a fantastic card despite those flaws.
 Getting to redirect spells with multiple targets is another useful ability that other variants, like Imp's Mischief and Bolt Bend, often miss out on.
 Redistributing a Mystic Confluence or Fire Covenant can be game-winning.
-It also provides red decks with additional backup in a counterspell war; if you aren’t saving a creature, you’ll likely redirect a counterspell to Deflecting Swat itself as it resolves to protect a card on the stack.
+It also provides red commanders with additional backup in a counterspell war; if you aren’t saving a creature, you’ll likely redirect a counterspell to Deflecting Swat itself as it resolves to protect a card on the stack.

 #1.
 Fierce Guardianship